-Invasive Species of Crawfish Found in Bristol Waterways
+Invasive species of crawfish found in Bristol waterways

+Wildlife officials describe them as one of the worst invasive species in the world, capable of wiping out amphibian populations.

+And they can quickly and easily spread.
+In fact, David Lieb, an invertebrate zoologist with the Pennsylvania Boat and Fish Commission says, "It can travel across land, from water body to water body which makes it kind of unique in terms of crayfish.
+That makes it also difficult to control."

-That's how the director of the Silver Lake Nature Center describes the Red Swamp Crayfish.
+But Jerry Kozlansky, director of the Silver Lake Nature Center in Bristol says the Red Swamp Crayfish taste really good.

-Jerry Kozlansky goes on to say, "They have been brought to the north from the deep south for cooking and eating purposes.
-They escaped, and are now a problem."

-The crustacean, formally named Procambarus clarkii, have now been found in waterways across Bristol.
-In fact, folks in town say the intimidating looking creatures are frequently seen crossing Treaty Street.
+"They are the main ingredient in Gumbo, and several other recipes from the Cajun, Louisiana area.
+They're well known and they are quite delicious," he says.

+And since the Red Swamp Crayfish is categorized as "invasive" you can legally catch and eat as many as you would like if you can get past their appearance.

 More Videos